An elderly female hand holds a mock United States government Medicare Health Insurance card.

 What are the Medicare Savings Programs (MSPs)?

 There are four different programs.
-QMB, SLMB and QI are called “buy-in programs” because they pay the Part B premium for people with limited incomes who otherwise might not be able to afford Medicare.
+QMB, SLMB, and QI are called “buy-in programs” because they pay the Part B premium for people with limited incomes who otherwise might not be able to afford Medicare.
 QMB can also pay the Part A premium.
-QDWI pays only the Part A premium but not Part B premium.
+QDWI pays only the Part A premium but not the Part B premium.

 They are a type of Medicaid, administered by the state Medi-Cal agency.